suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 is provided by SDG to generate JWT tokens for your users.
 If you are interested in how the code works, it is documented within.

-In order to use the `TokenGenerator` code we need to add a dependency to our
+To use the `TokenGenerator` code we need to add a dependency to our project:
-project:

 ```shell
 dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer